 To address the inconsistency issue, a natural idea is to approximate the value function of the OTR $d^{o p t}_0$, an indicator function, by the value functions of a sequence of (pseudo) smoothing decision functions.
-To enable such approximations, we consider Assumption \ref{A4} which characterizes the complexity of the neighbourhood of the contrast function $\tau(\mathbf{X})$ around 0 and allows nonregularity.
-Assumption \ref{A4} is a classical assumption adopted in existing literature of nonregular inference \citep{audibert2007fast,luedtke2016statistical,shi2020breaking}, where a smaller $\alpha$ indicates a looser bound for the density of the contrast function around 0.
-In particular, $\alpha< 1$ allows $\tau(\mathbf{X})$ follows any distribution with bounded density and even certain unbounded distributions with polynomial growth.
-Thus, Assumption \ref{A4} is easily satisfied in practice with examples including but not limited to uniform distribution, normal distribution and beta distribution for the contrast function $\tau(\mathbf{X})$.
-Moreover, we do not need to know the specific value of $\alpha$ in the development of the proposed method.
+To enable such approximations, we consider Assumption \ref{A4} which characterizes the complexity of the neighbourhood of the contrast function $\tau(\mathbf{X})$ around 0 and allows nonregularity. \begin{Assumption}[Assumption (A5) in \cite{shi2020breaking}] Assume there exist some positive constants $\bar{c}, \alpha$ and $\delta$ such that $P\left(0<\left|\tau\left(\mathbf{X}\right)\right|<t\right) \leq \bar{c} t^\alpha,~\forall 0<t \leq \delta$. \end{Assumption} Assumption~\ref{A4} is a classical margin condition in nonregular inference \citep{audibert2007fast,luedtke2016statistical,shi2020breaking}, where a smaller $\alpha$ indicates a looser bound on the density of $\tau(\mathbf{X})$ near zero.
+In particular, $\alpha<1$ accommodates distributions with bounded or even polynomially unbounded density, including but not limited to uniform, normal and beta distributions.
+The specific value of $\alpha$ is not needed in our method.